Skip to main content

 Head Coach - Michael Hanson-Morris

-Michael is a former UEL student, who has had a successful coaching career at the highest levels of the game winning silverware at Leicester Riders and Nottingham Wildcats.
-In his first head coach role, Michael went 53-5 at Anglia Ruskin whilst earring the Women's National Basketball League 'Coach of the Year Award' in 2019/20.
+Michael is a former UEL student, who has had a successful coaching career at the highest levels of the game-winning silverware at Leicester Riders and Nottingham Wildcats.
+In his first head coach role, Michael went 53-5 at Anglia Ruskin whilst earning the Women's National Basketball League 'Coach of the Year Award' in 2019/20.

 Find out more